bus710/stm32-development-in-linux/README.md

 }
 ```

+With this configuration, we can use **F5** to start a debugging session.

-Two things need to be updated based on your project:
+Two things need to be adjusted based on your project:
 - executable: THE_EXECUTABLE_NAME should ba updated.
 - device: the depends on the target MCU.